jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

     𝒱⟦ A ⟧ M 0 = ⊤
     𝒱⟦ ι ⟧ ($ ι′ c) (suc k) = ι ≡ ι′
     𝒱⟦ A ⇒ B ⟧ (ƛ N) (suc k) = ∀ W → 𝒱⟦ A ⟧ W k → ℰ⟦ B ⟧ (N [ W ]) k
-    𝒱⟦ ★ ⟧ (V ⟨ G !⟩) (suc k) = Value V × 𝒱⟦ typeofGround G ⟧ V k
+    𝒱⟦ ★ ⟧ (V ⟨ G !⟩) (suc k) = Value V × 𝒱⟦ gnd⇒ty G ⟧ V k
     𝒱⟦ _ ⟧ _ (suc k) = ⊥

-We now have proper definitions of 𝓔 and 𝓥 but proving theorems about these definitions involves a fair bit of reasoning about the step indices, which is tedious, especially in Agda because it's support for automating arithmetic proofs is cumbersome to use.
+We now have proper definitions of ℰ and 𝓥 but proving theorems about these definitions involves a fair bit of reasoning about the step indices, which is tedious, especially in Agda because it's support for automating arithmetic proofs is cumbersome to use.
 To streamline the